hapi-server/server-nodejs/README.md

     "verify": "",
     "catalog-update": null
   },
+  "catalog_inline": <object>
+  or
+  "catalog_file": <string>
+  or
+  "catalog_url": <string>
+  or
+  "catalog_command": <string>

-  "catalog": "array or string" // See section 5.2 "data":  // See section 5.3
+  "data":  // See section 6.3
   {
-     "command": "Command line template",
+     "command": "Command line template", // See metadata/Example{1-7}.json or // See metadata/Example8.json
-     or
      "file": "HAPI CSV file"
      "fileformat": "one of 'csv', 'binary', 'json'"
-     or
+     or // See metadata/Example9.json
      "url": "URL that returns HAPI data"
      "urlformat": "one of 'csv', 'binary', 'json'"

      "contact": "Email address if error in command line program", "testcommands": [
        {
         "command": string,
         "Nlines": integer,
         "Nbytes": integer,
         "Ncommas", integer